 Now look at yours.
 Is it a bit … well … vanilla?

-So think of your screenplay as a Mr Whippy: yes, it looks good.
+Think of your screenplay as a Mr Whippy.
+Yes, it looks good.
 Yes, it even might taste good.
 But is it EXCITING?
 Not really.
 When it comes down to it, it’s pretty bland stuff, piped out, day after day, by bored teens with dodgy haircuts for smiling parents who give it to snotty-nosed kids to chuck on the floor.
-Supersadface
+Supersadface.

 Now let’s think about those lauded screenwriters.
 Love or hate them, we know who they are.
 We know what they do.
 They present recognisable tales, packaged in such a way only THEY can, no one else.

 So if we prescribe my ice cream analogy to those writers, they’re more likely to be something like … well, one of these on the right pic … OMFG.
 Taste explosion.
 And every single one is different.
 A bit like our lauded screenwriters!
 Do you see the difference?

 - You CAN make your format lovely and neat and shiny